robbycerantola/pinnacola/readme.txt

 3) On Windows 7 or later:
     draw the main.py file to kivy.bat file in kivy directory.

-4) On Android you have to install Kivy-Launcer to run the application.
+4) On Android you have to install Kivy-Launcher to run the application.
     You have to copy all the sources into kivy directory.
     To start as client for now go into settings and change game mode from Server to Client and then restart.
 (Working on this issue.......)